naninovel/docs/docs/guide/text-printers.md

 Various text styles can be applied via rich text tags placed right inside the text or using [`@style`](/api/#style) command.

-The default (built-in) text printers are based on [Unity's text rendering system](https://docs.unity3d.com/Manual/script-Text.html) and support basic text styling like color, size, bold, italic, etc. Refer to [Unity's guide on text tags](https://docs.unity3d.com/Manual/StyledText.html) for more info.
+The default (built-in) text printers are based on [Unity's text rendering system](https://docs.unity3d.com/Manual/script-Text.html) and support basic text styling like color, size, bold, italic, etc. Refer to [guide on text tags](https://docs.unity3d.com/Manual/StyledText.html) for more info.

 TextMesh Pro printers (bundled with the [NaninovelTMPro.unitypackage](https://github.com/Elringus/NaninovelTMPro/raw/master/NaninovelTMPro.unitypackage)) support a wide range of additional text tags.
 See the [official documentation](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) for more info.